-- H. Newspapers Newspapers, including print and other formats, are selected to meet reference and research needs, to provide current information and to satisfy casual interest in current events.
+- H. Newspapers Newspapers, including print and other formats, are selected to meet reference and research needs, to provide current information and to satisfy the casual interest in current events.
 Local and national newspapers are supplied upon sufficient demand and within budget and space limitations.

 - J. Periodicals Periodicals are selected to supplement the book collection, provide material not yet available in book form, provide recreational reading, aid in material selection, or furnish professional reading for staff.
 Periodicals are selected which are considered to be authoritative and objective, indexed in the standard periodical indexes, or in frequent demand.
 Periodicals of local interest may be purchased whether or not they meet the other criteria.

 - K. Recorded Music Musical recordings in any format are selected using the same criteria as other materials acquired by the library.
-Additional factors to be considered in the selection of recorded music are composition, performer, popularity of the format, quality of performance, quality of recording, and awards and accolades received.
+Additional factors to be considered in the selection of recorded music are composition, performer, the popularity of the format, quality of performance, quality of the recording, and awards and accolades received.

 - L. Video Recordings/DVDs While video rental stores purchase video recordings based on current popularity, the library purchases video recordings which it feels are of lasting value.
-The same criteria are used as for other materials acquired by the library, in addition to such factors as plot or subject, performers, quality of recording, quality of performance, price, popularity of the format, and awards and accolades the film and/or performers received.
+The same criteria are used as for other materials acquired by the library, in addition to such factors as plot or subject, performers, quality of the recording, quality of performance, price, the popularity of the format, and awards and accolades the film and/or performers received.

-- M. Audio Books Audio book formats are purchased using the same criteria as other materials acquired by the library.
+- M. Audio Books Audiobook formats are purchased using the same criteria as other materials acquired by the library.
 Additional factors considered in the selection process are plot or subject matter, performers, quality of the recording and quality of the performance.
 Emphasis is placed on popular materials in both fiction and non-fiction.

 - N. Computerized Information Computer databases are acquired by the library using the same criteria as other materials purchased.
-Consideration is also given to subject matter, quality and timeliness of the data, use of multimedia presentation, ease of use, compatibility with available technology, and whether the information in this format fills a need or supersedes a print source that has been distributed.
+Consideration is also given to the subject matter, quality and timeliness of the data, use of multimedia presentation, ease of use, compatibility with available technology, and whether the information in this format fills a need or supersedes a print source that has been distributed.

 - O. Electronic Resources Electronic resources are purchased using the same criteria as other resources acquired by the library.
-Additional factors considered in the selection process are whether similar material is available for a lower cost on the Web and whether patrons will use the electronic resource at least as much as the current format.
+Additional factors considered in the selection process are whether a similar material is available for a lower cost on the Web and whether patrons will use the electronic resource at least as much as the current format.
 An electronic resource may be acquired if it meets at least one of the following criteria: